tiation/grieftodesign/Benjamins.md

+,,,

-[speech bubble]I don't understand.... and I doubt others will.
+I don't understand.... and I doubt others will.
 I kind of thought it's possible to just like .
 Idk.
 The homes, we cannot 'sell' cause it defeats the purpose.
 In the original plan.
 We wanted to ensure ALL Australians OWN:

 1. Income producing asset (so in the original plan we just got the $19T figure, split the entire amount by $population and everyone got $800k after the state/federal government got paid for 5 years including debt paid off.
 Then we used half of all adults money to buy each adult a $200k 'home' or house asset.
 And a $200k 'business' or income producing asset.
 The reasoning behind that?
 We wanted EVERY person to be a 'Lord' instead of a 'pleb' or 'surf'.
 Lord, Pleb, Surf are reference to the intergenerational wealth we've had since dollars came in I guess.
 IDK Im bad at history.
 But you know like medieval times when only some people could own land and then the rest paid to live on the land etc etc. So sort of exactly what we have now...
 And TBH I am a person who HAS LAND like I'm already a Lord.
 But I would totally give it up for all of us to have it.
 In a heart beat.
 So I'm not coming to the discussion as a person not benefiting from the current system.
 Which I guess to me at least: means I am even more accountable for change.)

-IDK if that makes sence....[speech bubble]
+IDK if that makes sence....

+,,,

 ### I’ve crunched the numbers in your **`19T_v0_assets_filled.xlsx`** sheet